Rebuke For Trump In Races Seen As Barometers For 2020 Election - UrduPoint

 "This historic victory should send a chill down the spines of Donald Trump and every Republican," Democratic National Committee chairman Tom Perez said in a statement.

-- 'Really bad message' - Trump hailed the Mississippi results, congratulating Reeves on Twitter and claiming that his support was key.

-"Congratulations to @tatereeves on winning Governor of the Great State of Mississippi.
-Our big Rally on Friday night moved the numbers from a tie to a big WIN.
-Great reaction under pressure Tate!"
-Trump wrote.

-With Washington swept up in the impeachment saga, results in Kentucky, Mississippi and Virginia were being closely watched for how the crisis is influencing their voters, how strong the support is for Trump in Republican bastions, and whether Democrats are wielding increasing influence in the suburbs.
+With Washington swept up in the impeachment saga, election results were closely watched for how the crisis is playing out with voters.

 The Kentucky result -- boosted by strong Democratic turnout in suburban districts outside Lexington and other major cities -- is all the more humiliating for Trump because he flew there Monday night to hold a large rally and implore his base to come out to the polls.